LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 In fact, existing human languages are very limited in expressiveness.
 Just like my dilemma when describing a perfume or a haircut (supposed that I have a static objective), my vocabulary for those is too few and vague to accurately express my intent.
 We probably have a rich vocabulary for optical signals, but that for sound, touch, or scent is sparse.
 And we don't even design many words for electrical, magnetic and thermal signals.
 These tasks related are hard to accurately represent by language, and thus unable to assign and evaluate.

 {{< sidenote >}}
-This limitation may hint at why <a href="https://www.youtube.com/watch?v=fsvKLxmtFmY">LLMs are not the ultimate future of AI</a>.
+<strong>Fun fact:</strong> This limitation may hint at why <a href="https://www.youtube.com/watch?v=fsvKLxmtFmY">LLMs are not the ultimate future of AI</a>.
 Based on humans' existing languages, they can only achieve human-like level of intelligence (<em>though it’s fun to know how much storage would be used to memorize our current knowledge base</em>).
 Look at how AlphaGo defeated Sedol Lee -- it doesn’t rely on language representations at all.
 But the optimistic thing is, we are still inventing new vocabularies and languages (e.g., <a href="https://go.dev/">Go</a> in 2007) to try to make breakthroughs.
 {{< /sidenote >}}

 ## RL Fine-Tuning